thesephist/rational-arithmetic/README.md

 ### Compatibility and conversion between primitives and `Rational` instances

-TODO.
+Transparent interoperability between JavaScript primitive values and `Rational` instances was a key design goal of `rational-arithmetic`.
+The library makes interop easy and transparent in two cases

+#### Using primitive values in arithmetic operations

+When you use primitive numbers in any of the arithmetic operators given as functions here, they'll be transparently promoted to instances of `Rational` without losing any precision.
+See the examples above in the Arithmetic section for more examples.

+#### Using `Rational` instances with native JavaScript operators

+When native JavaScript operators like `+ - / * %` or native `Math` functions like `Math.abs()` or `Math.pow()` are used with `Rational` instances, the double precision approximation for the rational numbers will be used instead, requiring no explicit conversion step.

 ### Infinities

 Infinite values are correctly supported in `rational-arithmetic`.
-Infinite values are represente internall as:
+Infinite values are represented internally as:

 ```javascript
 // positive Infinity